tdavchev/tdavchev.github.io/_pages/cv.md

 {% include base_path %}

 My PhD supervisors are prof. Subramanian Ramamoorthy and prof. Timothy Hospedales.
-I have been very fortunate to collaborate with and learn from Dr. Franziska Meier, Dr. Michael Burke and Dr. Kevin Luck.
-I also completed the Google X AI Residency where I was hosted and supervised by prof. Stefan Schaal.
-Currently, I am a Visiting Intern at DeepMind where I work with Dr. Jon Scholz and a Google X AI resident (for a second time) where I continue learning from prof. Stefan Schaal.
+I have been very fortunate to collaborate with and learn from many others including Dr. F. Meier, Dr. M Burke, K. Luck, J, Scholz, Y. Aytar, and M. Wulfmeier.
+I also completed two Google X AI Residencies where I was hosted and supervised by prof. Stefan Schaal and where I was involved with project Intrinsic.
+I also completed a Research Scientist internship at DeepMind where I was hosted by Dr. Jon Scholz and Dr. Oleg Sushov.

 A complete CV can be found [here](https://tdavchev.github.io/files/CV.pdf).